OLeandroRodrigues/ocp-java11-preparation/README.md

 # OCP Java SE 11 Preparation

-This repository contains my study plan and hands-on exercises to prepare for the **OCP Java SE 11 (Oracle Certified Professional)** certification.
+This repository contains my study plan and hands-on exercises to prepare for the **1Z0-819 : OCP Java SE 11 (Oracle Certified Professional)** certification.
 My goal is to deeply understand the exam topics and apply the concepts through real-world examples.

 ---